rhubarbwu/Game-of-Life/README.md

 ### Configuration

+Some things are easy to configure.

+#### Colours

 There are five color stages for cells: alive, dead, and three dying stages in between.
 They're configured in `colours.h`.
-By default, the CPU and CUDA versions have a (clever) colour difference.
+By default, the CPU and CUDA versions have some clever colours.

+#### Rules

+Additionally, by default the original rules from [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) are used, and they're configured in `rules.h`, which is used by all versions.

 ## Building